nulltea/hyper-greco/README.md

 GKR prover for [BFV](https://www.inferati.com/blog/fhe-schemes-bfv) Secret Key Encryption based on [Greco](https://github.com/privacy-scaling-explorations/greco) scheme.

+> [!WARNING]
+> This is a research project and hasn't been audited.
+Don't use it production.

 ## Approach

 - This implementation uses linear-time GKR ([Libra](https://eprint.iacr.org/2019/317)) prove system.